skwc224/D3.js/README.md

 # Data Journalism and D3
-Analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements
+Analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements.
 - Use the D3 techniques to create a scatter plot that represents each state with circle elements.
 - Include state abbreviations in the circles.
 - Include and situate the axes and labels to the left and bottom of the chart.